 Crowdsourcing is quite an unconventional source to get funding to attend college.
-But it has gained a lot of popularity in the past 20 years.
-Startups and charities use this technique to help raise a large amount of money through a number of small donations.
+But it has attained a lot of popularity in the past 20 years.
+Startups and charities use this technique to help raise a large amount of money through several small donations.

 Now college tuition campaigns appeal to the people and students can use the money raised to fund their tuition.

 For example, the GoFundMe campaign has raised over $60 million since 2014.
-These campaigns appeal a lot to parents, peers and to all kinds of people in the society.
+These campaigns appeal a lot to parents, peers, and all kinds of people in society.